Hungarian PM pushes for state bank, rebuffs foreign critics

-BUDAPEST Hungary's go-it-alone prime minister said on Tuesday that foreign banks controlled far too much of the lending sector and promised to free companies from billions in euro and Swiss-franc loans.
+BUDAPEST Hungary's go-it-alone prime minister said on Tuesday there were too many foreign-owned lenders in the country and promised to free companies from billions in euro and Swiss-franc loans.

 He said one step would be to help small firms convert euro- and Swiss franc-denominated debt into forint loans, a move that may force losses on banks but one that Orban said was crucial for Hungary to go its own way.